--savable generates invalid c++ for some packed arrays

 - Not sure why you're testing for width being <= 16, there should be nothing special about size 16.
 I think you should be using approx "basicp && basicp->keyword() != STRING && basicp->isWide())

 - It seems to work, but other places don't do assignments in VN_CAST and seems somewhat risky on how it is implemented, so please pull the "basicp= part" out of VN_CAST to a line above the cast.

-#2 Updated by Alex Chadwick about 1 month ago
+#2 Updated by Alex Chadwick 3 months ago

 I see yes, I never bothered to look at the definition of

 isWide etc, I was just mirroring the code in